elijahsawyers/CrazyCanvasJS/README.md

 # CrazyCanvasJS

-Draw images and other objects onto a canvas with the ability to pan around and zoom.
+Draw images, points, and lines onto a canvas with the ability to pan around and zoom.

 ## Prerequisites